gurdalertek/EdenEngine/README.md

 # EdenEngine
-"EdenEngine" is an analytics engine for MagicEden NFT Collection data.
+``EdenEngine`` is an analytics engine for MagicEden NFT Collection data.
 The engine is implemented as a KNIME workflow.

 ## Start Here: